 Research themes and structure

-AIRE is comprised of five research themes, involving researchers at all levels of experience in the Economics Division of the Business School.
+AIRE is comprised of five research themes, involving researchers at all levels of experience in the Economics Department of the Business School.
 AIRE research themes reflect the Centre’s position at the forefront of applied economics knowledge:

-- The macro economy and macroeconomic policy
+- The macroeconomy and macroeconomic policy

 - Work, labour and organisation